Zequez/logseq-vault/pages/Living in the Gift.md

 		- The knowledge that it is a gift, the knowledge of having received.
 	- # Gratitude is my native state
 		- The knowledge that it is a gift, the knowledge of having received, the knowledge that you didn't earn your breath, your heartbeat, your blood, your conception, your...
 Your life is a gift.
 So gratitude is your native state.
-- Life is a gift
+- Life is a Gift
-	- > "We did not earn the sun.
-It's not thanks to our hard efforts that the sun shines" -
+	- > Why does the sun shine?
+We did not earn the sun.
+It's not thanks to our hard efforts that the sun shines -
-- Expressing your gifts
+- Expressing Your Gifts
 	- If your gifts aren't met with receptivity you are going to want to get out of there.
-	- An unstoppable desire to develop and express your capacity to give to the world in service of something that you care about.
+	- There is unstoppable desire to develop and express your capacity to give to the world in service of something that you care about.
-- Scarcity
-	- The scarcity and the struggle are very much artificial and systemic.
-They have a systemic dimension and an internal dimension creating additional struggle that’s not even built into the system and not built into the course of a normal life.
-- Ease and leisure
-	- Is this part of the fabric of life or are these just interruptions in a normalized reality of scarcity?
 	- Your Song
 		- You were born to sign it; whatever your song is.
 		- Better than necessary for the grade, the boss, the market.
 			- ### Yearning to make art of your work, and your work your art.
 			- Urge to create something beautiful
 			- Expand your capacities in doing their full potential in service of something magnificent
+- Scarcity
+	- The scarcity and the struggle are very much artificial and systemic.
+They have a systemic dimension and an internal dimension creating additional struggle that’s not even built into the system and not built into the course of a normal life.
+- Ease and leisure
+	- Is this part of the fabric of life or are these just interruptions in a normalized reality of scarcity?
 - ---
 - Books
 	- The Gift by Lewis Hyde